-- (a) contribute a portion of its borrowing back to the LGFA as an equity contribution to the LGFA; - (b) provide guarantees of the indebtedness of other local authorities to the LGFA and of the indebtedness of the LGFA itself: - (c) commit to contributing additional equity (or subordinated debt) to the LGFA if required;

-- (d) subscribe for shares and uncalled capital in the LGFA; and - (e) secure its borrowing from the LGFA, and the performance of other obligations to the LGFA or its creditors with a charge over the Council's rates and rates revenue.
+- (a) contribute a portion of its borrowing back to the LGFA as an equity contribution to the LGFA; - (b) provide guarantees of the indebtedness of other local authorities to the LGFA and of the indebtedness of the LGFA itself; - (c) commit to contributing additional equity (or subordinated debt) to the LGFA if required; - (d) subscribe for shares and uncalled capital in the LGFA; and - (e) secure its borrowing from the LGFA, and the performance of other obligations to the LGFA or its creditors with a charge over the Council's rates and rates revenue.

-4.1 Debt ratios and limits
+4.2 Debt ratios and limits

-Debt will be managed within the following limits.
+Debt will be managed within limits in the following table, that are consistent with those used by the LGFA.

+Ratio

+Net interest / Total revenue <20%

+Net debt /Total Revenue <250%

-Ratio Net debt per capita <\$400 The percentage of net external debt to annual rates and levies <210% Net interest expense on net external debt as a percentage of annual rates and levies <25% Liquidity (total debt + committed loan facilities + liquid investments to total debt) >110%
+Net interest / Annual rates and levies (debt secured under debenture) <30%

+Liquidity (external debt + committed loan facilities + liquid investments to total external debt) >110%